samikshakhadka/madlib_game/README.md

 # madlib_game
-simple yet funny game build using Python
+simple yet funny game built using Python.
-It is beginne friendly
+It is beginner friendly.
-Have used just couple of functions and the game is good to go/
+Have used just couple of functions and the game is good to go.